Rust-for-Linux/pinned-init/README.md

 - using the unsafe function [`pin_init_from_closure()`] to manually create an initializer.

-Aside from pinned initialization, this library also supports in-place construction without pinning, the macros/types/functions are generally named like the pinned variants without the `pin` prefix.
+Aside from pinned initialization, this library also supports in-place construction without pinning, the macros/types/functions are generally named like the pinned variants without the `pin_` prefix.

 ## Examples

-Throughout some examples we will make use of the `CMutex` type which can be found in `../examples/mutex.rs`.
-It is essentially a rebuild of the `mutex` from the Linux kernel in userland.
-So it also uses a wait list and a basic spinlock.
-Importantly it needs to be pinned to be locked and thus is a prime candidate for using this library.
+Throughout the examples we will often make use of the `CMutex` type which can be found in `../examples/mutex.rs`.
+It is essentially a userland rebuild of the `struct mutex` type from the Linux kernel.
+It also uses a wait list and a basic spinlock.
+Importantly the wait list requires it to be pinned to be locked and thus is a prime candidate for using this library.

 ### Using the [`pin_init!`] macro